Tips to improve customer delight with knowledge base software

 Your team can also use the knowledge base to quickly supply answers and documents to customers, making for a faster turnaround on service calls.

-Internal Benefits – Your knowledge base software can be used for internal support as well, providing additional training and tools for onboarding.
+Internal benefits - Your knowledge base software can be used for internal support as well, providing additional training and tools for onboarding.
 It also simplifies processes around sharing and collaborating.

 Here are some essential tips for getting the most out of your knowledge base and creating an awesome customer experience.

-Also, check the search history on your site.
 Use what you find to write your knowledge base articles.
 This way your content will be optimized for the things your customers are searching for.

-By targeting the big questions, you’ll have an immediate impact on the number of support inquiries and the time it takes to answer them.
 Start by creating a master list of the most common issues, write tutorials for those issues, and create a content strategy to get those support answers rolled out quickly.

-Hire a Writer
+Hire a writer

 Unless you have experience with technical writing or any kind of writing for an audience, it’s probably best to make the investment in hiring a writer for your knowledge base software.
-You don’t want the content to be as dry as a textbook, it needs to be engaging while still hitting critical points.
+You don’t want the content to be as dry as a textbook, it needs to be engaging while still hitting important points.

 If you’re fine with tackling the content on your own, then follow this simple method to structure your content consistently: